 Oregano oil is an essential oil derived from the Origanum Vulgare species of the herb.
 It contains a variety of plant ingredients including tocopherol, rosmarinic acid, carvacrol, and thymol, which account for many of its antioxidant benefits.

-Furthermore, oregano—like spinach and other green leafy vegetables—is loaded with vitamins and minerals such as vitamin K, iron, and manganese as well as calcium, vitamin C, and vitamin A. While it often goes unappreciated, fresh oregano is also an excellent source of fiber.
+Like spinach and other green leafy vegetables, oregano is loaded with vitamins and minerals, among them vitamin K, iron, and manganese along with calcium, vitamin C, and vitamin A. While it often goes unappreciated, fresh oregano is also an excellent source of fiber.

 Oregano Oil Benefits Heart Health by Lowering Cholesterol Naturally

 Due to its nutrient content including omega-3, fiber, and the semi-essential amino acid arginine, oregano is a true superfood when it comes to heart health.
 Plus, research shows that consuming the antioxidant vitamins and minerals in oregano makes it a great herb to lower cholesterol.
 In addition, oregano oil has been shown to help normalize blood pressure levels.
 And, because of its antibacterial properties, oil of oregano may help prevent infection-related heart disease.

 Oregano oil also is known for: